checkly/docs.checklyhq.com/site/content/docs/single-sign-on/saml.md

 - a signout URL (normally `https://auth.checklyhq.com/logout`)
 - XML metadata (e.g. `https://auth.checklyhq.com/samlp/metadata?connection=<YOUR_CONNECTION_ID>`)

-Ensure Checkly is sent the correct email address back from your SSO Idp.
-Checkly can then map the existing user to your Idp user.
+Ensure your SSO IdP is sending Checkly the correct email address.
+Checkly can then map the existing user to your IdP user.
 The object returned should have an “email” field, e.g.:

 ```json
 {